dvangennip/webos-devtool/README.md

 * [System Executer](http://devdaily.com/java/java-processbuilder-process-system-exec) - By Alvin Alexander

 ### Some coding notes
-I am no professional coder, so GUI and process handling is only partially disentangled.
+This app was my first try at coding something a little more complex (development started in March 2011), so GUI and process handling is only partially disentangled.
 It is best seen as a lot of GUI code with a specific part meant for handling tasks (in a separate thread).
 Remember, code spaghetti is best eaten with a good temper :)

 ### License
 Source code is available under a [Creative Commons Attribution-NonCommercial license](http://creativecommons.org/licenses/by-nc/3.0/), so you are free to do with it as you desire.
 I cannot support commercial use of this code as it depends on other's open source efforts for its functionality.
 It would be kind (but not necessary) to let me know.